atlantyz/the_cheesery/README.md

 **The Entity Relationship Diagram**

 Once our team created the Texas Cheese database, we created the Entity Relationship Diagram (ERD).
-The ERD denotes the data types of each category in our database---
+The ERD denotes the data types of each category in our database to conceptualize the columns that we are using in a different way.
+Through using the Entity Relationship Diagram that is shown we are able to view the completed process of going through all three of the ERD types: the Conceptual diagram, the Logical diagram, and finally the Physical diagram.

 <img
   src="https://user-images.githubusercontent.com/79942792/180083939-b64c0209-a2c6-4e79-b516-7f75ffcfce59.png"